Sri Lanka President Gotabaya Rajapaksa agrees to remove brother Mahinda as PM amid worst economic crisis

-Sri Lankan President Gotabaya Rajapaksa has agreed to remove his brother Mahinda Rajapaksa as the prime minister amid worst economic crisis in decades, reports AP.
+Sri Lanka's president has agreed to replace his older brother as prime minister in a proposed interim government to solve a political impasse caused by the country's worst economic crisis in decades, a prominent lawmaker said Friday.

+President Gotabaya Rajapaksa agreed that a national council will be appointed to name a new prime minister and Cabinet comprised of all parties in Parliament, lawmaker Maithripala Sirisena said after meeting with the president.

+Sirisena, who was president before Rajapaksa, was a governing party lawmaker before defecting earlier this month along with nearly 40 other legislators.

 Watch the latest DH Videos here: